 ABM compensates non-employee directors through a combination of annual cash retainers, fees relating to chairing or serving on a committee, and equity grants.
-The Governance Committee reviews the compensation of nonemployee directors periodically and recommends changes to the Board whenever it deems appropriate.
+The Governance Committee reviews the compensation of non-employee directors periodically and recommends changes to the Board whenever it deems appropriate.
 Semler Brossy Consulting Group, LLC ("Semler Brossy"), the Compensation Committee's independent consultant, periodically provides information regarding non-employee director compensation to the Governance Committee.
 In fiscal year 2017, Semler Brossy reviewed the existing non-employee director compensation program.
 Based on this review, the Board approved an increase, effective November 1, 2017, in the annual cash retainer for all directors, other than the Chairman of the Board, from \$70,000 to \$80,000 and an increase, effective November 1, 2017, in the annual cash retainer for members of the Governance Committee and Strategy and Enterprise Risk Committee from \$7,500 to \$10,000.
-Additionally, the Governance Committee approved an increase, effective November 1, 2017, in the annual equity retainer for all directors, other than the Chairman of the Board, from \$110,000 to \$125,000 and approved a change in the vesting schedule for director equity grants from a three-year vesting schedule to a one-year vesting schedule.
+Additionally, the Governance Committee approved an increase, effective November 1, 2017, in the annual cash retainer for \$125,000 and approved a change in the vesting schedule for director equity grants from a three-year vesting schedule to a one-year vesting schedule.
 Directors who retire pursuant to our Director Retirement Policy will receive an additional cash payment in lieu of the annual equity grant equal to the prorated value of the equity grant to the date of retirement.
 The following table describes the components of the non-employee director compensation program in effect during 2017 compared to the changes made for 2018.